 History of the Washington State Flag

+Washington was originally inhabited by American Native tribes including the Yakima, Chinook, Makah, Lummi, Nez Perce, and Spokane tribes.
 The first European to arrive to the area was the Spanish explorer Captain Bruno Heceta who claimed the land for Spain.
 Other European explorers followed shortly after, including James Cook in 1778 and George Vancouver in 1792.
 George Vancouver discovered the Puget Sound Region and claimed that area for Britain.
-In 1805, American explorers, Lewis and Clark arrived in the area and during the first half of the 1800s, the area of Washington was shared between Britain and America as part of the agreed "joint occupancy."
+In 1805, American explorers, Lewis and Clark arrived in the area and during the first half of the 1800s, the area of Washington was shared between Britain and America as part of a "joint occupancy" agreement.